brooklynrail/brooklynrail-platform/content/events/2020/07/pen-brush.md

   struggles both old and new.
 We'll conclude with a poetry reading from Fanny Howe.
 people:
+  - person: lola-flash
+    event_bio: "Lola Flash uses photography to challenge stereotypes and offer new ways of seeing that transcend and interrogate gender, sexual, and racial norms.
+Flash works primarily in portraiture with a 4x5 film camera, engaging those who are often deemed invisible.
+In 2008, she was a resident at Lightwork.
+Most recently, Flash was awarded an Art Matters grant, which allowed her to further two projects, in Brazil and London.
+Flash has work included in important public collections such as the Victoria and Albert Museum in London.
+Her work is featured in the publication Posing Beauty, edited by Deb Willis, currently on exhibit across the US, and she is in the current award-winning film “Through A Lens Darkly”. "
+  - person: michela-martello
+    event_bio: Michela Martello is a multidisciplinary artist whose research is influenced by traditional and contemporary sources characterized by symbolism.
+Michela was an illustrator for children's books for 10 years and later focused her research entirely on painting.
+In 2006 she was selected by the American Association of the University of Women in the “Emerging Women Artists Juried Exhibition” New York Design Center, in 2014 she was one of the winners for Understanding Media the Extension of Human Being, Exhibit at B.O.S., BK, in 2019 she received a Special Merit Honor Prize, From Cultural Affairs Bureau, Tainan City Government, Taiwan, for her Installation Everything Has A Vortex.
   - person: dawn-delikat
     event_bio: "Dawn Delikat is the Associate Executive Director at Pen + Brush.
 Her work with the organization began with an internship in 2004 and she came